Dillon Brooks Player Props: Grizzlies vs. Mavericks

 Dillon Brooks Insights vs. the Mavericks

-- This season, he's put up 13.7% of the Grizzlies' attempted field goals, as he's averaging 13.9 per contest.
+- Brooks is responsible for taking 13.6% of his team's field goal attempts this season with 13.7 per game.

-- Brooks is averaging 5.9 three-point field goal attempts per game this season, which is 16.0% of his team's attempts from beyond the arc.
+- He's attempted 5.9 threes per game, or 16.1% of his team's shots from beyond the arc this season.

-- The Mavericks are the 14th-best defensive team in the NBA, giving up 113.2 points per contest.
+- Giving up 113.3 points per game, the Mavericks are the 14th-ranked squad in the league defensively.

-- On the boards, the Mavericks are ranked 18th in the league, conceding 43.9 rebounds per game.
+- Allowing 44 rebounds per game, the Mavericks are the 18th-ranked team in the NBA.

-- The Mavericks are the ninth-ranked team in the NBA, conceding 24.6 assists per game.
+- In terms of assists, the Mavericks have conceded 24.6 per game, ninth in the league.

-- Looking at 3-pointers, the Mavericks are ranked No. 1 in the NBA, allowing 11 makes per game.
+- Allowing 11 made 3-pointers per game, the Mavericks are the best team in the NBA.

 Dillon Brooks vs. the Mavericks